Skip to main content

 1. Photocards

-Have you ever encountered the term "Banpo Zai"?
-If this is the first time you have, you likely are either unfamiliar with or a novice within the K-pop fandom culture.
+Have you ever encountered the term “Banpo Zai?”
+If this is the first time you’ve heard it, you are likely either unfamiliar with or a novice in the K-pop fandom culture.

 “Banpo Zai” is a slang term in the K-pop fandom community.
 If this is the case, it would be beneficial to ascertain whether you are conversant with the term “photocards.”
 It can be reasonably assumed that the reader knows these are cards featuring portraits of athletes from American professional sports leagues.
 This is what is meant by the term “photo cards.”

 The production and distribution of photocards indicate the formation of a league in which the models depicted in these portraits are continuously engaged.
-When this league is a sports league or any other league favored by the public, then the protagonists of that league are collectible to the public if they appear in a publicly recognized stage of activity.
-If the protagonists are sports stars, then a constant pool of players must exist for the public to have a plethora of options from which to choose.
+When this league is a sports league or any other league favored by the public, the protagonists of that league become collectible to the public if they appear on a publicly recognized stage of activity.
+If the protagonists are sports stars, a constant pool of players must exist for the public to have a plethora of options from which to choose.
 Consequently, the supply of photocards has resulted in a consistent pool of players.
-The collection of photo cards can be considered a form of gambling.
-The value of a product is contingent upon the availability of a diverse range of choices and the capacity for continuous trade.
+The collection of photocards can be considered a form of gambling.
+The value of a product is contingent on the availability of a diverse range of choices and the capacity for continuous trade.

 Banpo Zai is the designation of a branded apartment complex situated in Banpo-dong, Seoul, South Korea.
-The property symbolizes scarcity, as it is not within the financial reach of the general public and is therefore inaccessible to those with considerable wealth, given the limited number of units available.
-In K-pop fandom, the word "deokjil" is used colloquially to describe the enthusiastic and devoted fans' activities.
-As this phenomenon, K-pop fans collect photographs of their favorite group members.
-Those that are prohibitively expensive or, even if within one's financial means, not readily available in limited quantities are referred to as "Banpo Zai."
+The property symbolizes scarcity, as it is not within the financial reach of the general public and is therefore inaccessible to those of considerable wealth, given the limited number of units available.
+In K-pop fandom, the term “deokjil” is used colloquially to describe the activities of enthusiastic and devoted fans.
+As part of this phenomenon, K-pop fans collect photographs of their favorite group members.
+Items that are prohibitively expensive or, even if within one’s financial means, are not readily available in limited quantities, are referred to as “Banpo Zai.”

 2. Unofficial